wp-plugins/robo-gallery/readme.txt

 In gallery settings you can find option to enable/disable lazy load, also there you'll have alot of additional options for customization of the loading process

+= How to customize border of the gallery thumbnails? =

+In gallery settings you can find general settings section where you can turn on/off thumbnails border.
+Also you can customize there style of the border, namely width, color and style of the thumbnail borders

 = How to change spacing between thumbnails? =

 In gallery settings you can define horizontal and vertical paddings between gallery thumbnails

-= How to set description text below image in the lightbox?  =

-In gallery settings you can find lightbox section and if you need to show description of the images below images in the lightbox you need to select text source in lightbox settings from defined values.

 = How to define size of the gallery images thumbnails? =

 Our gallery is fully responsive and gallery thumbnails size depend of a lot of factors.
 Gallery calculate thumbnails automatically depend of the general gallery size and gallery layout settings.
 First of all you can define ratio values for gallery thumbnails.
 Size of the thumbnails could be selected from standard pre-defined wordpress sizes: thumbnail, medium, large, full

+= How to set description text below image in the lightbox?  =

+In gallery settings you can find lightbox section and if you need to show description of the images below images in the lightbox you need to select text source in lightbox settings from defined values.

 = Which parameters I can change for the gallery thumbnails borders and shadows? =